David Griffin (basketball)

-David Griffin (born November 16, 1973) is an American professional basketball executive who is the executive vice president of basketball operations for the New Orleans Pelicans of the National Basketball Association (NBA).
-Prior to the Pelicans, served as the general manager for the Cleveland Cavaliers, who won the NBA championship in 2016 and reached the NBA Finals in three consecutive seasons under his watch.
+David Griffin (born November 16, 1973) is an American former professional basketball executive who most recently was the executive vice president of basketball operations for the New Orleans Pelicans of the National Basketball Association (NBA).
+Prior to the Pelicans, he served as the general manager for the Cleveland Cavaliers, who won the NBA championship in 2016 and reached the NBA Finals in three consecutive seasons under his watch.
 Griffin also worked as an analyst for NBA TV.

 Early life

 Griffin was born and raised in Phoenix, Arizona.
 He attended high school at Brophy College Preparatory.
 He enrolled at the University of Arizona but transferred to Arizona State University in 1993 in order to accept an internship with the Phoenix Suns organization.
 Griffin completed a bachelor's degree in Political Science in 1995.

 Early basketball career

-Griffin started as a tournament director for the NIKE Desert Classic pre-draft camp.
+Griffin started as a tournament director for the Nike Desert Classic pre-draft camp.
 He was also an assistant coach at Scottsdale Community College.
 Later, he worked as part of the basketball press information team during the 1996 Olympic Games in Atlanta, Georgia.